rschurade/Ingnomia/README.md

 ## How do I get set up? ##

-The following steps describe how to compile the code and get the game running on Windows.
+The following steps describe how to compile the code and get the game running on Windows and Linux.

 ### Dependencies ###